What Size TV Should I Bring to College?

 If you’re cringing why on earth you need math to figure out TV size, we hate to break it to you that this is the smartest way to go!
 If you are in a dilemma about TV size, do a simple calculation.
 Measure the viewing distance in inches, which means measure the distance between your bed and the place you’re setting the TV at.
 Then divide this number by two and voila, you have your TV size.

-What is the Best Sizes TV for a College Dorm Room?
+What is the Best Size TV for a College Dorm Room?

-22 to 24 inches of TV are great options if you prefer a small TV.
+22 to 24 inch TVs are great options if you prefer a small TV and are on a tight college budget.
 These tend to sit well on desks without toppling over and don’t make the dorm room appear chaotic.
 You can keep it on your study desk, right beside books and notes.
 It’s usually the size of usual laptops or monitors.
 The biggest advantage of a smaller sized TV of roughly 24 inches is that they are easily portable.
 In dorms, you may need to change rooms for many reasons and a huge TV dangling around in the crowdie corridors is that last thing you’d want.

 The only problem is that you may not have that many features available and the screen resolution might not hit the mark.
 They also tend to be less resilient and not exactly recommended if you are searching for a cinema experience.
 But if these are not bothersome for you, go ahead and buy a TV of 22 to 24 inches’ size.